Experimental observation of exact quantum critical states

 indicating that critical states are robustly protected by IDZs and critical-extended transition only happens only when NNN couplings exceed a certain threshold.
 Furthermore, the transition $J_{\rm nn}$ decreases when next-next-nearest-neighbor hopping $\mu$ is involved.
 When $\mu$ is relatively small, the transition criterion becomes

-For $\lambda=2.5J$, one finds that the transition $J^c_{\rm nn}\approx0.4$ requires to take $\mu\approx0.93$.
-While the Eq.~\eqref{transitionpoint} is more precise for relatively small $\mu$, this result accounts for the experimental observation that the critical-extended transition occurs at moderate $J_{m,n}^L/J$ due to the presence of long-range couplings.
+For $\lambda=2.5J$, one finds that the transition {$J^c_{\rm nn}\approx0.4J$} requires to take {$\mu\approx0.93J$.} While the Eq.~\eqref{transitionpoint} is more precise for relatively small $\mu$, this result accounts for the experimental observation that the critical-extended transition occurs at moderate $J_{m,n}^L/J$ due to long-range couplings. {Moreover, through a finite-size analysis based on the full Hamiltonian Eq.~\eqref{eq:MosaicHam}, we obtain the critical-extended transition at $J_{m,n}^L\approx0.3J$, close to the experimental observation (see Supplementary Information).}

 To further illustrate the transition between critical and extended phases, we also measure the phase diagram versus $\lambda$ with fixed long-range coupling $J_{m,n}^L$, as shown in \rsubfig{fig_CriLoc_phase}{d}.
 Turning on a large uniform long-range coupling $J_{m,n}^L=2.5J$ always drives the system at any $\lambda$ into an extended phase, while increasing $\lambda$ further delocalizes the system, resulting in larger accumulated $\overline{\mathcal{D}}$ and wider $M(t_f)$ compared to the case $\lambda=0$.
 This feature further confirms the transition from critical to extended phase under large $J_{m,n}$.
 These measurements show the rigorous criteria for quantum critical states: the IDZs in the dominating hopping couplings $J_j$ and the delocalized nature in the regime $\lambda>J$.
 The two criteria guarantee the self-similar and scale-invariance of critical states.